GALLERY

 I AM

-The artist endeavors to achieve this by engaging the viewer in the process of elucidating the unfinished depiction of the artwork.
+The artist endeavors to achieve this by engaging the contributor and the viewer alike in the process of elucidating how a single donated word manifests into a visual composition.

 WORLD OF WATER